-Welcome to Richard Bland College of William & Mary and the 2015-2016 academic year.
-We provide a first-rate education while ensuring that students are always our first priority.
+Welcome to Richard Bland College of William & Mary and the 2017-2018 academic year.
 Richard Bland College is a dynamic institution teeming with innovation and at the vanguard of education in the 21st century.
-This is truly a place to Create Your Journey.
-Our faculty, programs, and facilities will inspire you to excel.
+Our faculty, programs, and facilities will inspire you to excel and to Create Your Journey.

-Whether you hope to transfer to our parent campus of William & Mary or to one of our many other transfer partner institutions, your time at Richard Bland College will be a period of personal transformation.
-We provide you, and each new student, with a Learner Mentor to ensure that your educational pathway aligns with your interests, abilities, and dreams.
-This unique and personal approach, combined with our proactive alert system, virtually assures your success while you are here, and it helps to prepare you for your career and life beyond the classroom.
-With your Learner Mentor, you'll feel challenged and supported, and you'll enjoy an enhanced college experience.
+Experience program will provide you with a Learner Mentor to ensure that your educational pathway aligns with your interests and aspirations.
+This unique and personal approach, combined with a proactive alert system, is designed to enhance your educational experience and your academic success, and it helps to prepare you for a career and life beyond the classroom.
+Your Learner Mentor will be an advisor, an advocate, a sounding board, and a guide to help you along your pathway to the baccalaureate degree.

-We offer connections to a vibrant local arts and cultural scene, and you'll live and study on a beautiful campus steeped in the rich history of the region.
-Over 80% of our classes are taught by full-time faculty-not graduate students or part-time adjunct employees.
+Richard Bland College offer connections to a vibrant local arts and cultural scene, and you'll live and study on a beautiful campus steeped in the rich history of the region and featuring Virginia's oldest and largest pecan grove.
+About 80% of classes are taught by full-time faculty who are rated the best in the region.
 Excellent teaching is enhanced by small and intimate class settings, and it's all designed to help you thrive.

-We feature a number of distinctive programs, ranging from Equine Therapy to an academic Honors Program (with full tuition scholarships for highly qualified students).
-We also offer Weekend College, which is designed for working adults seeking to complete their degree, and be on track to transfer to the University of Richmond.
-The next years of your life will be exciting, transformative and fulfilling.
-I personally welcome you to Richard Bland College, and I look forward to seeing you on campus.
+Distinctive programs range from Logistics to an academic Honors Program (with full tuition scholarships for highly qualified students).
+The AS in Business Degree is offered entirely online or in a hybrid format to give you maximum flexibility to complete your degree.

-Dr. Debbie Sydow President
+The next years of your life will be exciting, rewarding, and transformative.
+On behalf of the William and Mary Board of Visitors, and RBC faculty and staff, I welcome you to Richard Bland College, and I look forward to seeing you on campus.

-Richard Bland College of William & Mary 8311 Halifax Road Petersburg, VA 23805
+Dr. Debbie Sydow, PresidentRichard Bland College of William & Mary